Sports in Rochester, New York: Semiprofessional teams in Rochester

 In women's sports, Rochester was formerly the home of the Western New York Flash, 2011 Women's Professional Soccer champions.
 In prior years, the Rochester Ravens have competed in the semi-pro W-League under a few different names.
 The Filarets were a notable women's basketball team that played in the 1930s, 1940s and 1950s.
+In 2023 Flower City 1872 was formed as an affiliate of Flower City Union and plays in the United Women's Soccer league.

-The absence of a major pro sports team has not always been the case.
+The absence of a major professional sports team has not always been the case.
 From 1920 to 1925, Rochester was home to the Rochester Jeffersons, a charter member of the National Football League.
 From 1948 to 1957, the Rochester Royals played in the National Basketball Association, winning the NBA championship in 1951.
 In soccer, the Rochester Lancers played from 1970 to 1980 in the top-level North American Soccer League and became NASL champions in the 1970 season.

 Since 1877, 29 teams in eight professional sports have represented Rochester, according to The Rochester Sports Project by local sports historian Douglas Brei.
 In spring 2006, Brei showed that Rochester's professional sports teams were collectively approaching 25,000 games played.
 That game was played on June 16, 2006, when Red Wings hosted the Indianapolis Indians at Frontier Field.
 He also reports that only six active franchises in the history of North American professional sports have played in the same city and same league continuously and uninterrupted since the 19th century: Chicago Cubs, Cincinnati Reds, Philadelphia Phillies, Pittsburgh Pirates, St. Louis Cardinals, and Rochester Red Wings.

 U.S Women's Soccer Team in Rochester

-The United States Women's Soccer Team has played at Eunice Kennedy Shriver Stadium, Frontier Field and most recently Rochester Rhinos Stadium (under a number of previous names).
+The United States women's national soccer team has played at Eunice Kennedy Shriver Stadium, Frontier Field and most recently Rochester Community Sports Complex Stadium (under a number of previous names).